Lizard-Ranger/PI-Frame/README.md

 - Solder Micro USB cable to the 5v output (**NB Red is +, Black is - (VOUT)** )
 - Connect all cables and ribbon cables.

-If all is connected correctly the display connected to the Raspberry PI will work.
+If all is connected correctly the display connected to the Raspberry PI will work once the SD card is in and booted.

 Installation process